Daily Dose Of ‘General Hospital’: Laura Blasts Kevin, Kristina Gets Deeper Into DOD

 — General Hospital (@GeneralHospital) March 13, 2019

 Valerie ended up telling Kristina on Wednesday exactly how she feels about her friend being taken in by Dawn of Day.
 Of course, Kristina will run to Shiloh on Thursday to tell him about Valerie.
-He is expected to tell her her that she is better off without that kind of negativity from people like Valerie.
+He is expected to tell her that she is better off without that kind of negativity from people like Valerie.

 Ava is now left with the realization that her fiance killed her daughter and Franco was there to do his best to console her.
 She vowed to kill Ryan if he is found to be alive after the fall off the bridge.